 Abstract

 Knowledge brokers are people or organizations that move knowledge around and create connections between researchers and their various audiences.
 This commentary reviews some of the literature on knowledge brokering and lays out some thoughts on how to analyze and theorize this practice.
 Discussing the invisibility and interstitiality of knowledge brokers, the author argues that social scientists need to analyze more thoroughly their practices, the brokering devices they use, and the benefits and drawbacks of their double peripherality.
-The author also argues that knowledge brokers do not only move knowledge, but they also produce a new kind of knowledge: brokered knowledge.
+The author also argues that knowledge brokers not only move knowledge, but they also produce a new kind of knowledge: brokered knowledge.

-The author then proceeds to theorize knowledge brokering but he bases his theory solely on the knowledge rather than the relationships and collaborations he referred to above that can create and co-create new knowledge.
+The author then proceeds to theorize knowledge brokering, but he bases his theory solely on the knowledge rather than the relationships and collaborations he referred to above that can create and co-create new knowledge.
 He theorizes that the act of knowledge brokering means more than « simply moving knowledge – it also means transforming knowledge ».
 He hypothesizes a new form of knowledge called brokered knowledge. « Brokered knowledge is knowledge made more robust, more accountable, more usable; knowledge that ‘serves locally’ at a given time; knowledge that has been de- and reassembled ».
-Perhaps we translate or summarize knowledge but as knowledge brokers I think our real value lies in creating relationships through which knowledge is newly co-created.
-Co-created knowledge certainly is more robust, accountable and useable than knowledge created by academic or community-based researchers working on their own.
+Perhaps we translate or summarize knowledge, but as knowledge brokers, I think our real value lies in creating relationships through which knowledge is newly co-created.
+Co-created knowledge certainly is more robust, accountable, and usable than knowledge created by academic or community-based researchers who work on their own.
 I do not believe any amount of patenting, summarizing or translating knowledge makes knowledge more robust.
-Knowledge only becomes robust, accountable and useable when it is connected to action.
-I propose that is the primary role of knowledge brokers.
+Knowledge only becomes robust, accountable and usable when connected to action.
+I propose that knowledge brokers have the primary role.

 For the Bielak et al 2008 article, see Bielak, A. T., Campbell, A., Pope, S., Schaefer, K., & Shaxson, L. (2008).
-From science communication to knowledge brokering: The shift from « science push » to « policy pull. » In D. Cheng, M. Claessens, T. Gascoigne, J. Metcalfe, B. Schiele, & S. Shi (Eds.),Communicating science in social contexts: New models, new practices (pp. 201-226).
+From science communication to knowledge brokering: The shift from « science push » to « policy pull. » In D. Cheng, M. Claessens, T. Gascoigne, J. Metcalfe, B. Schiele, & S. Shi (Eds.), Communicating science in social contexts: New models, new practices (pp. 201-226).
 Amsterdam: Springer.

-Key Points for discussion: There are three items for further discussion and reflection:
+Key Points for Discussion: There are three items for further discussion and reflection:

 - Are we all knowledge brokers?
-Louise Shaxon, in her book Knowledge Policy and Power in International Development, A Practical Guide argues that everyone involved in the research to action cycle is acting as a knowledge broker at some point.
+Louise Shaxon, in her book Knowledge Policy and Power in International Development, A Practical Guide, argues that everyone involved in the research-to-action cycle is acting as a knowledge broker at some point.
 This is likely true but if we are all knowledge brokers and we do not name knowledge brokering as a discrete profession and a discrete activity then we lose an opportunity to fund it, train for it and support growing cadres of professional knowledge practitioners such as the K* initiative, the KTE CoP and the ResearchImpact-RéseauImpactRecherche network of knowledge mobilization universities.
-I believe there are knowledge brokers who are embedded within organizations but remain distinct from other actors in the broad research to action cycle.
+I believe there are knowledge brokers who are embedded within organizations but remain distinct from other actors in the broad research-to-action cycle.

-- If our work is invisible how do we evaluate it and make the case for funding for our work?
+- If our work is invisible, how do we evaluate it and make the case for funding for our work?

 RIR is producing this journal club series as a way to make the evidence on KMb more accessible to knowledge brokers and to create on line discussion about research on knowledge mobilization.
 It is designed for knowledge brokers and other knowledge mobilization stakeholders.
 Read this open access article.
 Then come back to this post and join the journal club by posting your comments.